vda-lab/vda-lab.github.io/jobs.md

 * curriculum vitae
 * motivation letter
 * a brief description how you would approach this problem, and which technologies you would use
-* link(s) to work that you already did regarding webdevelopment
+* link(s) to work that you already did regarding web-development

 {% comment %}